Personalized marketing: Future of Personalized Marketing

-Adapt to technology: For personalized marketing to work the way advocates say it will, companies are going to have to adapt to relevant technologies.
-They will have to get in touch with the new and popular forms of social media, data-gathering platforms, and other technologies that not all current employees and businesses may be familiar with or can afford.
-Companies that have been able to afford it, have employed machine learning, big data and AI that make personalization automatic.
+Adapt to technology: Companies must adapt to relevant technologies in order for personalized marketing to be implemented.
+They may need to familiarize themselves with forms of social media, data-gathering platforms, and other technologies.
+Companies have access to machine learning, big data and AI that automate personalization processes.

-Restructuring current business models: Adopting a new marketing system tailored to the most relevant technologies will take time and resources to implement.
-Organized planning, communication and restructuring within businesses will be required to successfully implement personalized marketing.
-Some companies will have to accept that their current business and marketing models will change radically, and probably often.
-They will have to reconsider the ways customer data and information circulate within the company and possibly beyond.
-Company databases will be flooded with expansive personal information – individual's geographic location, potential buyers’ past purchases, etc., and there may be complications regarding how that information is gathered, circulated internally and externally, and used to increase profits.
+Restructuring current business models: Time and resources are necessary to adopt new marketing systems tailored to the most relevant technologies.
+Organized planning, communication and restructuring within businesses are essential to successfully implement personalized marketing.
+Personalized marketing prompts businesses to consider customer data and relevant outside information.
+Company databases are filled with expansive personal information, such as individuals' geographic locations and potential buyers’ past purchases, which raises concerns about how that information is gathered, circulated internally and externally, and used to increase profits.

 Legal liabilities: To address concerns about sensitive information being gathered and utilized without obvious consumer consent, liabilities and legalities have to be set and enforced.
-Privacy is always an issue, in some countries more than others, so companies have to manage any legal hurdles before personalized marketing can be adopted.
+To prevent any privacy issues, companies manage legal hurdles before personalized marketing is adopted.
 Specifically, the EU has passed rigid regulation, known as GDPR, that limits what kind of data marketers can collect on their users, and provide ways in which consumers can suit companies for violation of their privacy.
 In the US, California has followed suit and passed the CCPA in 2018.

 Controversies

-Many people are concerned that companies are using too much personal information to create the personalized marketing used today by businesses.